-But as I was reading Revelation this last time through, this verse stuck out:
+As I was reading Revelation this last time through, 4:8 stuck out,

-The events in chapter 4 clearly take place in heaven (see 4:1-2), and verse 8 describes what these creatures sitting around the throne do without ceasing... they never stop declaring the holiness of God.
+The events in chapter 4 clearly take place in heaven (see 4:1-2).
+Verse 8 describes what these creatures sitting around the throne do without ceasing.
+They never stop declaring the holiness of God.

 What struck me as I was reading this book again, was how often this theme is reiterated.

 And when the living creatures give glory and honor and thanks to Him who sits on the throne, to Him who lives forever and ever, the twenty-four elders will fall down before Him who sits on the throne, and will worship Him who lives forever and ever, and will cast their crowns before the throne, saying, "Worthy are You, our Lord and our God, to receive glory and honor and power; for You created all things, and because of Your will they existed, and were created."
 (4:9-11)